Updated: January 2021

-There are several stocks of Atlantic walruses.
-The largest are found in Arctic Canada and West Greenland, where walruses number about 20,000 animals.
+There are several stocks of Atlantic walrus.
+The largest of these are found in Arctic Canada and West Greenland.
+In the North Atlantic, walrus number around 30,000 animals.

-Atlantic walruses are found in Arctic waters, in areas that are seasonally ice-covered.
+Atlantic walrus are found in Arctic waters in areas that are seasonally ice-covered.
 They are found in the northern waters of Canada, Greenland, Norway and Russia.

-Hunted by native peoples for food, leather and tusks in Canada and Greenland.
-Populations were reduced by past commercial hunting in all areas, and populations were depleted in some areas (e.g. Iceland).
+Walrus are hunted by indigenous communities for food, leather and tusks in Canada and Greenland.
+Populations were reduced in the past by commercial hunting in all areas, and populations were depleted in some areas (e.g. Iceland).

-Management in Greenland by Greenland Government with scientific and management advice from NAMMCO.
-Management national in other areas.
-Canada and Russia participate in NAMMCO Scientific Working Groups on walrus.
+Management in Greenland is conducted by the Government of Greenland, with scientific and management advice received from NAMMCO.
+Walrus are protected in Svalbard and mainland Norway.

 English: Atlantic walrus